 There are at least five types of successful partnership models.
 These are covered in “Partnerships.”

 The “Senior/Junior” is the one that applies.
 I am now re-naming this “The Buyout Partnership” because its purpose is: ensure client relationships created over a business lifetime are properly cared for.
 An apparent option is: sell the business and step aside.
 Under certain conditions, such as disability or failing health, this is the only way to go.
-But for an FA who wishes to ensure continuity in advice and service, the “Buyout Partnership” is the way to go.
+But for an financial advisor who wishes to ensure continuity in advice and service, the “Buyout Partnership” is the way to go.

 The Partnership Process